 The Best Car Insurance in Wisconsin

 Erie ranks first in Wisconsin for customer satisfaction and claims.
-A policy with Erie has an average cost of $759 per year.
-However, Erie is not the cheapest option in Wisconsin, but the policy comes with unique coverages including auto security.
+While Erie is not the cheapest option in Wisconsin, the policy comes with unique coverages, including auto security.

-GEICO is the most affordable car insurer in Wisconsin, and ranks third for customer satisfaction and second for claims.
-This policy comes with Mechanical Breakdown Insurance (MBI) setting it apart from other providers.
+GEICO is the most affordable car insurer in Wisconsin, ranks third for customer satisfaction and second for claims.
+This policy comes with Mechanical Breakdown Insurance (MBI), setting it apart from other providers.

 American Family is ranked third for affordability and second for claims among car insurance companies in Wisconsin.
 This policy is one of the few in Wisconsin with optional OEM coverage.

-AAA is the second most affordable auto insurance company in Wisconsin and ties for third for client satisfaction and claims.
+AAA is the second most affordable auto insurance company in Wisconsin and tied for third for client satisfaction and claims.
 This policy offers complimentary identity theft monitoring with their AAA membership.

 MoneyGeek collected full coverage policy quotes across providers for a sample driver to determine the best full coverage policies in Wisconsin.
 The average car insurance rates in Wisconsin will differ, greatly depending on your background.
 The claims rating and user satisfaction data in this study were obtained from J.D.
 Power and the NAIC.
 You can read our methodology for more details on sample drivers, policy and assumptions.